Vantiq/vantiq-extension-sources/jdbcSource/README.md

     ```
     RULE checkSourceNotification
-    WHEN MESSAGE ARRIVES FROM JDBC1 AS message
+    WHEN EVENT OCCURS ON "/sources/JDBC1" as sourceEvent

+    // Grab the actual value from the event
+    var message = sourceEvent.value

     try {
         // Creating a map of each row, used to INSERT into our type
         var resultData = {}